 The plans for certain SNCF Logistics subsidiaries, mainly in Germany, have reimbursement rights (€13 million as at 31 December 2019, and €13 million as at 31 December 2018).
 They are recognised at fair value as a separate asset in the statement of financial position.
-Actuarial gains and losses generated over the period with respect to these reimbursement rights are recognised immediately in nonrecyclable reserves, under the same terms and conditions as the actuarial gains and losses arising from the plan assets.
+Actuarial gains and losses generated over the period with respect to these reimbursement rights are recognised immediately in non-